amanshallow/TG-Database/README.md

 ---------------------------------

-**Use either the SSLErrorFix.txt file from Discord in order to fix the "SSL Handshake Error" or the following commands in a Terminal:**
+**Use the following commands in a Terminal in order to fix the "SSL Handshake Error":**

 -------------------------------------------